Know Before You Go: Winter in Wisconsin

 Skiing

-Sleep Outside and Ski by Candlelight
+Go Winter Camping and Ski by Candlelight

-Some Wisconsin state parks offer winter camping as a unique opportunity to soak up refreshing winter scenery.
-A ski or snowshoe hike lit by ice lanterns – candleholders fashioned from ice – is another unforgettable experience, and several parks – such Governor Thompson State Park – host such events in January and February.
+A ski or snowshoe hike lit by ice lanterns – candleholders fashioned from ice – is another unforgettable experience, and several parks – such as Governor Thompson State Park – host such events in January and February.
 After these whimsical outings with friends, you'll never look at winter the same way again.
 Search our directory to find illuminating events near you.

 Explore more winter fun – check out 10 things to do this winter in Wisconsin.